In this article we provide a 7-point checklist to help with lesson planning for new teachers.

 This blog contains affiliate links to highlighted websites and/or resources.
 By clicking on the link and making a purchase we may earn a small commission at no extra cost to you.
 Click here for full disclosure.

-Before we get into our checklist on lesson planning, click the image below to watch our video on the topic of teacher identities in the classroom, and how teachers can recognize challenges to their identities, and therefore build their efficacy in the classroom.
+Before we get into our checklist on lesson planning, watch our video on the topic of teacher identities in the classroom, and how teachers can recognize challenges to their identities, and therefore build efficacy in the classroom.

 Building Energy In The Classroom With Lesson Planning